ronaldseoh/cs276/week03/iir_chapter06_notes.md

 ### 6.4.3 Document and query weighting schemes

 - *SMART* notation
-- `ddd.qqq`: `ddd` represents the term weighting of the document vector, and the second gives the weighting for the query vector
+- `ddd.qqq`: `ddd` represents the term weighting of the document vector; `qqq` indicates the weighting for the query vector
     - the first letter: term frequency
     - the second: document frequency
     - the third: normalization